 The latest and greatest high-end DSLR from Canon which replaces their original 1DX Mark I. Designed primarily for action photographers, the 1DX Mark II also brings a lot of video capabilities to the table which is a first for Canon's 1DX lineup.

-The full-frame sensor is one of the best Canon offers with the best greatest sensitivity and enough resolution achieve cinema 4K recording at up to 60 frames per second.
+The full-frame sensor is one of the best Canon offers with the best greatest sensitivity and enough resolution achieve cinema 4K recording at up to 60 frames per second (a feature often found only in a highly expensive cinema camera).
 Its rear touch screen and dual-pixel autofocus make pulling focus and tracking moving subjects a breeze plus Canon's color science is notorious for its excellence and accuracy without the need to tweak much in post.

 Something the 1DX Mark II is known for is being built like a tank for use in even the most grueling conditions with a durable and weatherproof construction.
 It is the largest camera body on this list but is still suitable for use on most video rigs and gimbals.
 The large size allows it to achieve the high frame rate C4k without overheating as well as use dual batteries for prolonged battery life.